 |downsample||Ability to specify a target resolution and a trigger resolution at which monochrome images will be recompressed.|

 JBIG2 is a compression algorithm designed for binary images, or images where each pixel can only have one of two possible colors.
-For PDF Optimizer JBIG2 is used for black and white images.
-It can be used for either lossy or lossless image processing.
+For It can be used for either lossy or lossless image processing.

 CCITT Group 4 refers to the compression type from the International Telegraph and Telephone Consultative Committee (CCITT),or TIU.
 Many fax and document imaging file formats support this form of lossless data compression encoding.
 These protocols are referred to as CCITT Group 3 and Group 4 compression, respectively.

 Lossy and lossless refer to the approach used for compressing data.
 For lossless, all of the data in the image is preserved.
 The quality of the image does not change, and it can be uncompressed to its original state.
 Lossy compression permanently removes data from the image file, such as pixels, reducing the image resolution.
 Files reduced using lossy compression will be considerably smaller, but will not print or display as well as those compressed using lossless compression.

 |type||same||Keep original default compression algorithm provided in the images themselves|

 |jbig2||Use jbig2 compression|